George Holani

 George Holani (born December 16, 1999) is a New Zealand-born American professional football running back and kickoff returner for the Seattle Seahawks of the National Football League (NFL).
+He is of Tongan descent.
 He played college football for the Boise State Broncos.

 Early life

-Holani was born in Auckland, New Zealand.
-Holani attended St. John Bosco High School and was rated as a three-star recruit when he committed to play college football for the Boise State Broncos.
+Holani was born in Auckland, New Zealand to Tongan parents.
+His family moved to Los Angeles when he was a child.
+Holani attended St. John Bosco High School where he played both rugby (his father's game) and football, and was rated as a three-star recruit when he committed to play college football for the Boise State Broncos.

 College career

 In week 10 of the 2019 season, Holani got his first career start against San Jose State where he rushed for 126 yards and four touchdowns.
 He was named the Mountain West Conference Freshman of the Year and a second-team all-Mountain West selection.
 In his first three seasons from 2019 to 2021, Holani rushed for 1,691 yards and nine touchdown and made 47 receptions for 427 yards and five touchdowns.

 In 2022, Holani rushed for 1,157 yards and ten touchdowns and brought in 24 receptions for 151 yards and three touchdowns, earning second-team all-Mountain West honors.
 In 2023, he rushed for 748 yards and seven touchdowns and brought in 17 receptions for 199 yards.
 After the season, Holani declared for the 2024 NFL draft.
 He participated in the 2024 NFL combine after receiving an invite.

 Holani finished his Boise State career with 3,569 rushing yards and 26 touchdowns, while also hauling in 88 receptions for 777 yards and eight touchdowns.